albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 ---

 # Simplifying Refactoring

-Swapping the internals of the `CronJob` and `CronJobTask` classes should not effect any other part of the application
+Swapping the internals of the `CronJob` and `CronJobTask` classes should not affect any other part of the application.

-Tests can ensure that these domain primitives are still behaving as expected, especially after swapping their internals
+Tests can ensure that these domain primitives are still behaving as expected, especially after swapping their internals.

 ---